Static variables and functions

 Static is only meant for file linking, for global static to be used in

-another file use extern
+another file use extern.

 static functions